tapanalyticstoolkit/scoring-pipelines/README.md

 # scoring-pipelines

-This repo contains file to access the scoring-pipeline.
+This repo contains files used to access the scoring-pipeline.

 ## What's new